Atinoda/text-generation-webui-docker/README.md

 This is the recommended deployment method (it is the easiest and quickest way to manage folders and settings through updates and reinstalls).
 The recommend variant is `default` (it is an enhanced version of the vanilla application).

 ### Select variant
-Each variant has the 'extras' incuded in `default` but has some changes made as described in the table.
+Each variant has the 'extras' included in `default` but has some changes made as described in the table.
 Tagged release versions are published on a regular basis - check [hub.docker.com/r/atinoda/text-generation-webui](https://hub.docker.com/r/atinoda/text-generation-webui) for available tags.
 Pseudo-versions will be selected periodically from the main branch and uploaded with a date tag to establish more frequent stable milestones.
 Pulling an untagged variant will pull either the latest release version or latest pseudo-version, whichever is most recent.
 Bleeding-edge is available via nightly builds of each variant.
 Choose the desired variant by setting the image `:tag` in `docker-compose.yml` to one of the following options:

 | Variant | Description |
 |---|---|